Purchase Southern Passion Hops

 Beer Styles using Southern Passion Hops

 Some popular beer styles that make use of the Southern Passion hop include IPA, Session IPA, Pale Ales, Saison & Belgian Ale.

 Southern Passion Hop Substitutions

 If the Southern Passion hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Southern Passion substitutions.

 There are no manually picked substitutions for this hop variety.
 You can instead use our tool that uses data to find similar hops.

 Is Southern Passion available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Southern Passion hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!